-This study arose from the interest in better understanding the correlations between ethnicity 8 inherent in the contexts of origin, migratory processes and places of destination, to explain the 9 challenges faced and resources used by immigrants to undertake in a sustainable way in the 10 places of destination.
-Thus, the general objective of the research was to identify among the 11 Okinawan immigrants in Campo Grande/Brazil, on the one hand, the ethnic context given by 12 the historical origin, conditions provided by the migratory process and territory of residence 13 and, on the other, the nature of resources they use in their entrepreneurial practices.
-This is 14 an exploratory research, supported by collection procedures regarding the researched object 15 and the research subjects.
-The analysis and interpretation was carried out in a triangulation 16 of contextual, objective and subjective data.
-The study points to the importance of the 17 culture of origin, family and ethnic social networks in the immigrant's entrepreneurial 18 behavior at the time of their arrival at the destination, as well as the role played by the 19 policies previously planned by countries of origin and destination in expanding opportunities 20 to the greatest extent. sustainability of its ventures.
-21 he world is facing the challenge of increasing the flow of international migrants in vulnerable conditions.
-The sending countries do not always offer the proper monitoring of this flow, as well as the destination countries, for which it has been verified, they are still unprepared in the promotion of safer work environments and adjusted to the different ethnic groups of the newcomers.
+Abstract This study arose from the interest in better understanding the correlations between ethnicity inherent in the contexts of origin, migratory processes and places of destination, to explain the challenges faced and resources used by immigrants to undertake in a sustainable way in the places of destination.
+Thus, the general objective of the research was to identify among the Okinawan immigrants in Campo Grande / Brazil, on the one hand, the ethnic context given by the historical origin, conditions provided by the migratory process and territory of residence and, on the other, the nature of resources they use in their entrepreneurial practices.
+This is an exploratory research, supported by collection procedures regarding the researched object and the research subjects.
+The analysis and interpretation was carried out in a triangulation of contextual, objective and subjective data.
+The study points to the importance of the culture of origin, family and ethnic social networks in the immigrant's entrepreneurial behavior at the time of their arrival at the destination, as well as the role played by the policies previously planned by countries of origin and destination in expanding opportunities to the greatest extent. sustainability of its ventures.
+It also allows assessing the role of the social environment in the place of destination, both in terms of limitations and in the offer of resources and opportunities, as well as in the recognition of their profession, to ensure greater dignity and well-being.

-23 Index terms- migratory process, ethnicity, entrepreneurial behavior.
+Keywords: migratory process, ethnicity, entrepreneurial